exercism/haskell/docs/INSTALLATION.md

 See the [HLS documentation on editor configuration][hls-editor-config].
 You might need to install HLS manually.
-To do so, simply run `ghcup install hls`.
+To do so, run `ghcup install hls`.

 [ghc-guide-ghci]: